AAMohamedFahim/SQL_Mastering_Roadmap/day- 14/README.md

 UNION
 SELECT city FROM suppliers;

--- UNION ALL: Keeps duplicates
+-- UNION ALL: Keeps duplicate
 SELECT city FROM customers
 UNION ALL
 SELECT city FROM suppliers;